SemanticBeeng/scala-json/README.md

 - `(__ \ "friend").lazyWrite(Writes.traversableWrites[Creature](creatureWrites))`
 	- It’s the symmetric code for `lazyRead´ to treat recursive field on Creature class itself

+### Mapping JSON, `Reads` and `Writes` in one `Format` step ###

+Having separate Reads and Writes functions, that basically do the same feels awkward.
+Luckily you can only create `Formats` which offer a basic API for both marshaling and unmarshaling in one step.
+Play2.1 also provides Format Combinators:

+	implicit val creatureFormat = (
+	  (__ \ "name").format[String] and
+	  (__ \ "isDead").format[Boolean] and
+	  (__ \ "weight").format[Float]
+	)(Creature.apply, unlift(Creature.unapply))

+Nothing surprising here.
+The last line just provides both the proper `Reads` and the `Writes` signature.

+Unfortunately this only works for the most simplest of cases.
+If you want to do some validation on the `Reads` or something more complicated like recursive reading or writing using `lazyRead` or `lazyWrite` you can't use `Format` combinators, as the underlying `Reads` and `Writes` lose their symmetry.

+As a second option you could create an implicit Format

+	implicit val creatureFormat = Format(creatureReads, creatureWrites)

+but then you have to drop the implicit keyword from the used `Reads` and `Writes`

 ## Future ##